SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Customize_Component_Layout.md

        1. Enter the text to match the display label.
 Partial matches are allowed.
 For example, entering `Tot` will match data labeled `Total`.

-       1. Choose a custom color, either by specifying the color in RGB format or by using the color picker box on the right.
+       1. Choose a custom color, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box on the right.

      - In the *Spacing* section, specify the following: